Crypto Times Logo Black

 Risk scenario

-Today’s vote stalls or fails.
-Floor negotiations break down on stablecoin yields, ethics language, or banking provisions.
+Floor negotiations break down on ethics, DeFi protections, or banking provisions.
 The bill cannot find 60 votes before the August recess.
 Midterm campaign season takes over the calendar.
 Senators Cynthia Lummis and Bernie Moreno have both warned that failure before Memorial Day could push the next viable legislative window to 2030 or beyond.
+Today’s committee win reduces but does not eliminate this risk.

 Signing: 2027 or later Compliance: 2028–2030+